-At The Motley Fool, we write for all kinds of investors.
-Whether you've been investing for 50 years, five years, or five minutes, you're equally welcome here.
+At The Motley Fool, we write for (and welcome!) all levels of investors.
+So whether you've been investing for five decades, five years, or just five minutes, you're equally welcome here.

-Of course, that necessarily means that some of the topics we write about are going to seem pretty elementary for some of our readers.
+Of course, that means some of the topics we write about are going to seem pretty elementary for some of our seasoned veterans.
 Newcomers to investing, on the other hand, may find that even our most basic insights into investing are revelations.
 Today, I'm going to tackle a topic that longtime Fools will find painfully obvious.
-But obvious or not, it bears repeating.
+But obvious or not, it needs to be repeated.

 The yin and yang of averages

 But remember, we're talking about averages here.
 If 10% is the average return from the stock market, that means that for every company that exceeds the mark, there's another that falls short.
-When that happens, to push the average back up to the, well, average, it takes a steady outperformer like Deere
+When that happens, to push the average back up to the, well, average, it takes a steady outperformer such as Coca-Cola

 You get the point.
-There are good and bad companies out there.
-Put 'em together, and they create the average performance.
+There are good and bad companies.
+Put 'em together and they create the average performance.

 nothing wrong with being normal

 Now, there's nothing wrong with being average.
-If you've got better things to do with your time than grow your money to the maximum extent possible -- more power to you.
-You can do just fine as an investor and never have to spend a minute of your life reading a balance sheet by just saving regularly and investing your savings in an S&P index fund.
-Put your money in there day in and day out, and let it quietly grow until you retire.
+If you've got better things to do with your time than grow your money to the maximum extent possible, more power to you.
+You can do just fine as an investor.
+You can get by without ever having to read a balance sheet.
+You can be comfortable simply investing your savings in an S&P index fund.
+And you can put your money in there day in and day out and let it quietly grow until you retire.

 Other investors, however, simply are not willing to settle for average returns.
-If we know it's possible to do better than the average with a little bit of effort, that prospect lures us like the Siren's call.
-At Motley Fool Stock Advisor, we're aiming to find and invest in only the "good" companies, to cut the losers whose dead weight drags all index funds -- and so many mutual funds -- back down to the average.
+These investors know it's possible to do better than the average with a little bit of effort.
+At Motley Fool Stock Advisor, we aim to find and invest in only the "good" companies and to cut the losers whose dead weight drags all index funds -- and many mutual funds -- back down to the average.

 If you think Wall Street is in Lake Wobegon, you're all wet